Canon 100D vs Sony RX1R II

 Body comparison: Canon 100D vs Sony RX1R II

 The physical size and weight of the Canon 100D and the Sony RX1R II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (31 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the RX1R II are weather-sealed.